home-assistant/home-assistant.io/source/_components/lcn.markdown

 <div class='note'>

-  Please note: Besides the implemented platforms the `lcn` integration offers a variety of [service calls](#services).
+  Please note: Besides the implemented platforms, the `lcn` integration offers a variety of [service calls](#services).
-  These service calls cover functionalities of the LCN system which cannot be represented by the platform implementations.
+  These service calls cover functionalities of the LCN system, which cannot be represented by the platform implementations.
   They are ideal to be used in automation scripts or for the `template` platforms.

 </div>